Efficient kinetic Lattice Boltzmann simulation of three-dimensional Hall-MHD Turbulence: Results

 \subsection{Exact solution of the dissipative Hall-MHD}

-MHD in the Hall regime do not offer many reference test-cases to evaluate the numerical efficiency and accuracy of our numerical modelling.
-In the three-dimensional turbulent regime, existing simulations are very few due to the very high computational cost, and are generally based pseudo-spectral codes \citep{Ferrand2022,Meyrand2012,Gomez2010,Yadav2022} which integrate the dynamical equations in the Fourier space rather than in the physical space.
-Nevertheless, \cite{Mahajan05} derived analytically an exact solution for the non-dissipative Hall-MHD equations, which has then been extended by \cite{Xia15} to include dissipative effects.
-This solution will be used in the following to test the stability and convergence of our LB scheme.
-Since this analytical solution encompasses dissipative effects, it will also give us the opportunity to evaluate quantitatively the artificial increase of the dissipation due to the numerical modelling.
+{Due to their high computational cost, the availability in the literature of plasma simulations reproducing the Hall-MHD range of scales (in three dimensions) is much less than for the MHD case.} {Moreover, Hall-MHD simulations are in general performed using} pseudo-spectral codes \citep{Ferrand2022,Meyrand2012,Gomez2010,Yadav2022}, which integrate {of course} the dynamical equations in the Fourier space.
+Interestingly, \cite{Mahajan05} derived {an analytical} solution for the non-dissipative Hall-MHD equations, then extended by \cite{Xia15} {with the inclusion of} dissipative effects.
+This solution {is} used in the following to test the stability and convergence of \textsc{flame}. {Encompassing} dissipative effects \cite{Xia15}, {this analytical solution} {allowed us to quantify as well the numerical dissipation spuriously introduced by our scheme.}